Medical expert of the article

 - hemodynamic - if it occurs as a result of a prolonged increase in blood pressure;

-The criteria for classifying arterial stenosis are defined as: normal (<40%), mild to moderate stenosis (40–70%), and severe stenosis (>70%).
+The criteria for classifying arterial stenosis are defined as follows: normal (<40%), mild to moderate stenosis (40–70%), and severe stenosis (>70%).

-According to the localization of the lesion, atherosclerotic lesions of the carotid arteries are of the following types:
+Depending on the localization of the lesion, atherosclerotic lesions of the carotid arteries are of the following types:

-- Atrosclerosis of the external carotid artery is a lesion of the area from the common carotid artery at the level of the upper border of the thyroid cartilage upwards, behind the digastric and stylohyoid muscles.
+- Athrosclerosis of the external carotid artery is a lesion of the section from the common carotid artery at the level of the upper border of the thyroid cartilage upwards, behind the digastric and stylohyoid muscles.
 At the neck of the articular mandibular process, the external carotid artery divides into the superficial temporal and maxillary arteries.
 In turn, the external carotid artery has anterior, posterior, medial and terminal branches.

 Complications and consequences